Every One. All Ways.

 Testing remains a vital tool to slow the spread of COVID-19 and to keep you and your loved ones safe.
 Be prepared and have test kits on hand.

-Many COVID-19 tests have extended expiration dates, so you may be able to use your COVID-19 tests after the expiration date that is printed on the box.
+Many COVID-19 tests have extended expiration dates, so you can use your COVID-19 tests after the expiration date that is printed on the box.
 To find out if your test has an extended expiration date, check the FDA’s list of extended expiration dates.

-• No Insurance?
-Visit the CDPH testing resource page or place your order for free at-home COVID-19 tests
+- No Insurance?
+Visit the CDPH testing resource page

-View information from the CDC on staying up-to-date with:
+View information from the Centers for Disease Control and Prevention (CDC) on staying up-to-date with:

 Free Naloxone Nasal Spray